-A Northern Irish case, informally known as “the Gay Cake” case, recently hit the headlines highlighting the difficulties that can arise when religious beliefs clash with gay rights.
+A Northern Irish case, informally known as “the Gay Cake” case, hit headlines by highlighting the difficulties that can arise when religious beliefs clash with gay rights.

 Gareth Lee, a gay rights campaigner, placed an order for a cake with Ashers Bakery in 2014 in order to mark International Day against Homophobia in 2014.
 The cake would have displayed a picture of Bert and Ernie from Sesame Street and the words “Support Gay Marriage”.
 However, the owners of the bakery, the McArthur family, refused to undertake the order due to their Christian beliefs and their opinion that fulfilling the order would have been “sinful” and would have endorsed gay marriage.
 They refunded Mr Lee the money he had paid and he was able to obtain the cake from an alternative supplier.